Power Distribution Units

 More Information about Power Distribution Units

-Intelligent power distribution units (PDUs) do far more than just hold the plug: They include intelligent features that enable remote administration and management of individual outlets or groups of them.
+Intelligent power distribution units do far more than just hold the plug: They include intelligent features that enable remote management of individual outlets or groups of them.
 This can be very handy indeed because it allows IT administrators to reboot unresponsive servers, manage power usage, or even automate power uptime for equipment maintenance—all from the comfort of the IT work area.
 In addition, some PDUs—with the “environmental awareness” replete with temperature, humidity, and airflow sensors—also offer an almost total view of what’s going on inside the rack.

 Differences between Power Supplies, Inverters, Uninterruptible Power Supply, and Transformers